ctphoenix/Python-Course-Material/chapter5.md

 *** =instructions
 - To ensure that each variable contributes equally to the kNN classifier, we need to standardize the data.
 First, from each variable in `numeric_data`, subtract its mean.
 Second, for each variable in `numeric_data`, divide by its standard deviation.
 Store this again as `numeric_data`.
 - Principal component analysis is a way to take a linear snapshot of the data from several different angles, with each snapshot ordered by how well it aligns with variation in the data.
-Use the `PCA` function in the scikit-learn (`sklearn`) library to find and store the two most informative principal components of the data (a matrix with two columns corresponding to the principal components), and store it as `pca`.
-- Use the `fit` and `transform` methods on `numeric_data` to extract the first two principal components and store them as `principal_components`.
+The `sklearn.decomposition` module contains the `PCA` class, which determines the most informative principal components of the data (a matrix with columns corresponding to the principal components).
+This has been stored as `pca` with `n_components=2`.
+Use the `fit` and `transform` methods on `pca` (with `numeric_data` as input for each method) to extract the first two principal components.
+Store these as `principal_components`.

 *** =hint
 - You can find the mean and standard deviation along each column of a dataframe by selecting `axis=0` in `np.mean` and `np.std`, respectively.
-- The method that returns the top two principal components is `sklearn.decomposition.PCA(2)`.
-Store this as `pca`.
+- Both the `fit` and `transform` function require `numeric_data` as input.

 *** =pre_exercise_code
 ```{python}